jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

 The Trackmate plugin in the Fiji environment is used to analyse the recordings, detect spots and connect spots to tracks where possible.

 The Experiment Info 'Threshold' parameter determines the spot detection sensitivity.
 With a low threshold value, even not very well-defined spots are detected.
 With a high threshold value, poorly defined spots are ignored.
 Experience indicates that with 1,000,000 plus spots, processing takes very long and does not lead to usable results.
 The user chooses for each recording a threshold value in an iterative process.
 The threshold should be set so that the number of spots preferably is in the 300,000 to 800,000 range.
 A good starting value for the Threshold is 20.

 The 'Run Trackmate' procedure is started from Fiji by selecting from the 'Plugins' menu the Paint group and in there 'Run Trackmate'.
-A dialog box to select the Recordings Directory and Experiment Directory (previoulsy created) is displayed.
+A dialog box to select the Recordings Directory and Experiment Directory (previously created) is displayed.

 <figure style="text-align: center;">
   <img src="Images/run_trackmate_dialog.png"  width="500">